 What is a Physiotherapist?

-A physiotherapist is a health care professional who helps patients achieve maximum range of movement and physical ability, either by developing it in the first place or restoring it after loss of physical ability due to illness, injury or aging.
-Physiotherapists are usually called physical therapists in the United States, but the term physiotherapist is favoured in the rest of the English-speaking world.
+A physiotherapist is a health care professional who helps patients achieve maximum range of movement and physical ability, either by developing it in the first place, or restoring it after loss of physical ability due to illness, injury, or aging.

 What does a Physiotherapist do?